-Whether you’re buying a new car or buying a used car, whether you’re buying from a dealer or buying from an individual, be sure to:
+Whether you’re buying a new or used car from a dealer or from an individual, be sure to:

 - Examine the car using an inspection checklist (you can find checklists in magazines, books and websites that deal with used cars)